 Mussel and Shallot Stuffing

-The bivalve of choice becomes mussels in this turn on oyster stuffing, a Southern staple.
-Cooked in a white-wine broth, the seafood gives the seasoned bread an undeniably elegant edge.
+This oyster stuffing, a Southern staple, is cooked in a white-wine broth, giving the seasoned bread an undeniably elegant edge.

 - Servings: 8